szolotukhin-ts/ts-react-vite-app/event-loop.md

 - Pending - Executes most system callbacks (e.g., TCP errors).
 - Idle, prepare phase - Internal to Node.js.
 - Poll phase
 - Check phase - setImmediate callbacks.
+(Node.js)
 - Close -

 =======================================================================================================================
 questions

 MessageChannel callbacks

+If the call stack is empty, the event loop moves the first task from the message queue to the call stack.